 Vblogger: “The vision and promise of Mormonism is not just about living forever and creating worlds. “

 I agree with Vblogger that Mormonism posits more than immortality and sublime creative potential, but I yet consider these positions to be among Mormonism’s most important.

 Vblogger: “The promise of Mormonism also is about the perfect judgment and mercy of Jesus Christ and His power and grace that ensures only the righteous who believe in Christ, live His teachings, and obtain His forgiveness will have this opportunity.”

 Mormonism clearly posits that almost all persons (at least all who so desire) will attain to immortality.
 Mormonism also clearly posits that almost all persons (at least all who so desire) will attain to heavenly glory.
 As Vblogger points out, Mormonism does also hold that higher degrees of creative capacity will be reserved for those who have demonstrated various moral characteristics, as exemplified by Jesus and expressed in the gospel of Christ, as the basis for entrusting them with such power.
 The MTA has no specific positions on these matters, except to the extent that the Affirmation suggests the same nearly universalist perspective on salvation.
 Personally, I hold to a nearly universalist perspective on salvation, and observe a naturally enforced correspondence between benevolence and empowerment at play in the universe and our interaction with it.
 As we gain greater power, we either learn to use it morally or we destroy ourselves with it.

 I’ll continue responding to the remainder of Vblogger’s thoughts later.

-[Thanks for reading!
-You might also like "More Continued Response to a Mormon Transhumanist Response".]
+If you like these thoughts, you might also like “Third Response to a Mormon Transhumanist Response.”